IVIanuu/dusty/README.md

 # Dusty
-Dusty - Clean up your fragments with ease
+Dusty - Clean up your classes with ease

 ## Introduction
-This library will automatically clear your @Clear annotated references inside fragments.
+This library will automatically clear your @Clear annotated references inside classes.

-Inspired by this class from a google sample https://github.com/googlesamples/android-architecture-components/blob/master/GithubBrowserSample/app/src/main/java/com/android/example/github/util/AutoClearedValue.java

 ## Download
 ```groovy